Aysal-Asfia/BigDataProject/Readme.md

 Meanwhile, nowadays in the field of neuroimaging, with the augmentation of fMRI datasets, increasing spatial and temporal resolutions as well as larger sample sizes lead to a rapid increase in the amount of data that needs to be processed in a typical study [1].
-For more clarification, based on paper [3], by 2015 the amount of acquired neuroimaging data alone, discounting header informa-tion and before more files are generated during data processing and statistical analysis, exceeded an average of 20GB per published research study.
+For more clarification, based on paper [3], by 2015 the amount of acquired neuroimaging data alone, discounting header information and before more files are generated during data processing and statistical analysis, exceeded an average of 20GB per published research study.
 However,as the richness of brain datasets continues to grow and the push to place it inaccessible repositories mounts, there are many issues to be considered on how to handle the data, move it from place to place, how to store it, analyze it, and share it [3].